 Band style rings

-One popular contender in the latest engagement ring trends is that of band-style rings, chosen by many brides.
+One popular contender in the newest trends in engagement rings is band-style rings, chosen by many brides.

-Those of us in the engagement ring industry are putting this down to the pandemic of changing wedding landscapes.
-With so many weddings being postponed in the last two years, brides and grooms alike are seeing a rise in rings that can serve both as an engagement ring and a wedding ring.
+Those of us in the ring industry are putting this down to the pandemic of changing wedding landscapes.
+With so many weddings being postponed during pandemic, brides and grooms alike are seeing a rise in rings that can serve both as an engagement ring and a wedding ring.

 Did you know that in many European countries’ traditions, engagement rings aren’t given?
 Couples instead opt for eternity rings and wedding bands.